I see things nobody else does. Snapshots, little fictional scenarios flash through my head. Does that happen to you?

 Encouraged, I went on gingerly.
 “Hey look at that crinum bulb.
 Remember that intern with the blond dread locks?
 It kind of looks like him doesn’t it.
 That oval head, thick ropy roots like dreads.
 He said he was going to Australia?
 But did y’all ever wonder what really happened to him?”

 No one laughed.

 “I mean, when we dig like this, we end up with a hole that sort of looks like a grave.
 If we threw a body in and planted back some really aggressive bulbs, do you think, maybe…..”
 They waited, wondering where I was going with this.
 “That the bulbs would take on that guys characteristics, his looks?”

 Then finally, they quit looking at me suspiciously.
 When you’re working on a crew, in the hot sun, conversations get weird.
 Finally, one guy jumped into the fantasy asking a provocative question, “When you’re out here at night, turning off the irrigation or such, do you ever hear muffled Bob Marley songs coming from underneath the ‘Fiesta’ row?
 And to emphasis he put his fist to his mouth, to sing some muffled lines from Marley’s famed….
 Those Songs of Freedom.

 Nice man.
 Maybe a bit over the line but…..
 Everybody has little weird fantasies while working.

-Next year, when that thick scape emerges, when those pink flowers unfurl will we seem them differently?
-Instead of elaborate pink curls of fondant cupcakes petals, we see dreadlocks?
+Next year, when that thick scape emerges, when those pink flowers unfurl will we see them differently?
+Instead of elaborate pink curls of fondant cupcake petals, we see dreadlocks?
 Will we again enjoy the musky vanilla cream fragrance?
-Or will we now smell differently.
+Or will they now smell differently.
 Will we pick up a hint of patchouli?

 Here’s a video and a close up picture below that.